Aliases for IGHM Gene

 IGHM (Immunoglobulin Heavy Constant Mu) is a Protein Coding gene.
-Diseases associated with IGHM include agammaglobulinemia 1 and central nervous system lymphoma.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include antigen binding.
+Diseases associated with IGHM include agammaglobulinemia 1 and immunodeficiency 23.
+Among its related pathways are Immune System and B Cell Receptor Signaling Pathway (WikiPathways).
+GO annotations related to this gene include single-stranded DNA binding and phosphatidylcholine binding.
 An important paralog of this gene is IGHG4.

 UniProtKB/Swiss-Prot for IGHM Gene

 IgM antibodies play an important role in primary defense mechanisms.
 They have been shown to be involved in early recognition of external invaders like bacteria and viruses, cellular waste and modified self, as well as in recognition and elimination of precancerous and cancerous lesions.
 The membrane-bound form is found in the majority of normal B-cells alongside with IgD.
 Membrane-bound IgM induces the phosphorylation of CD79A and CD79B by the Src family of protein tyrosine kinases.
 It may cause death of cells by apoptosis.
 It is also found in soluble form, which represents about 30% of the total serum immunoglobulins where it is found almost exclusively as a homopentamer.
 After the antigen binds to the B-cell receptor, the secreted form is secreted in large amounts.